You may obtain a copy of a Land Record at the Town Clerk's Office for $1 per page or by logging into RecordHub from your home for a fee.

-Annual licenses must be obtained during the period of June 1, 2021, through June 30, 2021.
-Beginning July 1, a $1 per month late fee will be charged for each month you fail to license your dog(s).
+Annual licenses must be obtained during the period of June 1st through June 30th.
+Beginning July 1st, a $1 per month late fee will be charged for each month you fail to license your dog.
 If you are renewing by mail, send your renewal and a check payable to the City of Danbury along with a stamped, self-addressed envelope to:

 Town Clerk's Office